International research partnerships

 IARU in the news:

-- African Studies: how to make the continent an “equal partner” (UCT News)
+- UCT News: African Studies: how to make the continent an “equal partner”, May 2016

-- Global universities' future challenges and opportunities (UCT News)
+- UCT News: Global universities' future challenges and opportunities, May 2016

-The Worldwide Universities Network (WUN) is a leading global higher education and research network made up of 24 universities across the globe.
+The Worldwide Universities Network (WUN) is a leading higher education and research network made up of 24 universities across the globe.
 Together they work to drive international research collaboration and address issues of global significance.
-WUN is the most active global higher education and research network with 90 active research initiatives, engaging over 2 000 researchers and students collaborating on a diverse range of projects.
+WUN has 90 active research initiatives, engaging over 2 000 researchers and students.

-UCT has ring-fenced funding to enable researchers' participation in the WUN Research Development Fund, which provides grants for research projects that include at least three member universities and span at least two geographical regions.
+UCT has ring-fenced funding to enable researchers' participation in the WUN Research Development Fund, which provides grants for research projects that include at least 3 member universities and span at least 2 geographical regions.